 • Identification of Interested and Affected Parties (I&APs) and development of a stakeholder database: I&APs were identified using GIS and cadastral information to identify affected and adjacent properties.

 The affected and adjacent property owners were identified using the surveyor general website, www.deedsweb.gov.za.
 In addition, registered I&APs were also sourced from responses to the advertisements, site notices and written notification to I&APs associated with the project.
 The I&APs register will be maintained for the duration of the study where the details of stakeholders are captured and automatically updated upon communication to the EAP.
 The identification, registration, and comments from I&APs will be an on-going activity.

-The opportunity to participate in the EIA and to register as an I&AP was announced through the following means:
+The opportunity to participate in the EIA and to register as an Interested and Affected Party (I&AP) was announced through the following means:

-- Letter of invitations to register and background information documents; - Newspaper advertisements; - Site notices erected at several places in and around the proposed prospecting area; - Collation of comments received into a Comments and Responses table (CRR table); and - Obtaining and documenting registration and comment sheets.
+- Letter of invitations to register and background information documents; - Newspaper advertisements; - Site notices erected at several places in and around the proposed prospecting area; - Collation of comments received into a Comments and Responses Register (CRR); and - Obtaining and documenting registration and comment sheets.

 The Draft Scoping Report will be made available for a 30-day commenting period.
-All issues, comments and suggestions received from stakeholders will be reviewed and collated into a CRR table to be included in all reports.
+All issues, comments and suggestions received from stakeholders will be reviewed and collated into a CRR.
 Where necessary, comments from stakeholders will also be incorporated into the Final Scoping Report that will be submitted to the DMR for decision-making.
 Should it be required, a public meeting will be held during the Scoping Phase of the project.

-Once the DMR has accepted the Final Scoping Report, the EAP will compile the EIA/ EMPr Report and specialist studies identified in this Scoping Report, which will also be made available to the stakeholders for a 30-day review and comment period.
+Once the DMR has accepted the Final Scoping Report, the EAP will compile the EIA/EMPr Report, which will also be made available to the stakeholders for a 30-day review and comment period.
 Where required, a public meeting to discuss the findings from the specialist studies and impact assessment phase will be held.
 Comments received will be incorporated into the Final EIA/EMPr Report which will be submitted to the DMR for decision making.
-The comments will also be collated into the CRR table, which will form an Appendix to the EIA/EMPr Report.
+The comments will also be collated into the CRR, which will form an Appendix to the EIA/EMPr Report.

-The stakeholders will be notified of DMR's final decision on the project once it has been communicated to the EAP and applicant (Refentse).
+The stakeholders will be notified of DMR's final decision on the project once it has been communicated to the EAP and applicant (Itereleng Mo Africa (Pty) Ltd).